sebastiansternberg/academic-kickstart/content/publication/Autmoatic_vagueness.md

 publication_short = ""

 # Abstract and optional shortened version.
-abstract = "In this paper, I seek to develop a measurement for vague language in constitutional court rulings.
-I use two different methods to approach this: a dictionary extension using *word embeddings* and a deep learning classifier relying on *recurrent neural networks*.
-Currently, I am in the process of annoting the necessary data for validation and building the classifier.
-The goal is to use the measure that turns out best for the vagueness paper."
+abstract = "In this paper, I seek to develop a measurement for vague language in written constitutional court rulings.
+I use two different methods to approach this: a dictionary approach expanded using *word embeddings*, and a machine learning classifier.
+For the machine learning classifier, I use a large manually annotated data set and benchmark traditional NLP classifier vs. two different types of deep learning classifiers (CNNs and RNNs).
+I find that while the dictionary achieves a reasonable predictive performance, the deep learning classifiers are superior in capturing semantic meaning and classifying unseen instances."

-abstract_short = "In this paper, I seek to develop a measurement for vague language in constitutional court rulings.
-I use two different methods to approach this: a dictionary extension using *word embeddings* and a deep learning classifier relying on *recurrent neural networks*.  "
+abstract_short = "In this paper, I seek to develop a measurement for vague language in written constitutional court rulings.
+I use two different methods to approach this: a dictionary approach expanded using *word embeddings*, and a *machine learning classifier* (using both traditional NLP classifiers and recent deep learning classifiers). "

 # Featured image thumbnail (optional)
 image_preview = ""